 The winner will be determined by a 2-stage voting system.
 After all songs have been performed, the performers will be given the chance to perform up to 15 seconds of their song a capella to act as a recap before the audience voting period begins.

 All audience members who arrive before the first song is performed will receive a voting slip as they come in.
 This ensures that only people who have heard all entries may vote.
-On their voting slip, each audience member will list what they felt to be the best song, second-best song and third-best song, awarding 3 points, 2 points and 1 point.
+On their voting slip, each audience member will list what they felt to be the best song, second-best song, third-best song and fourth-best song, awarding 12 points, 7 points, 4 points and 1 point.
 This is a secret ballot and these slips are placed into a box.
-An interval act plays while these votes are counted by the host, sponsor and a neutral party outside the main room.
+An interval act plays while these votes are counted by the host, sponsor and a neutral party in a closed-off area.
+Once audience points are fully tallied, each artist's points will be scaled to an equivalent proportion of the total points awarded by the artists.
+This way, both artists and audience will contribute 50% of the points.

 Voters will be briefed that they are voting for what they believe to be the best song; not the best singer, not the one which most closely matches their tastes and they will be asked to suspend any personal biases they have towards or against any performers they personally know.

-After the interval act, the artists will, one by one, announce the songs they rank as best, second-best and third-best.
-The number of points awarded by the artists are scaled so that the audience and artists will award roughly the same number of points.
+After the interval act, the artists will, one by one, announce the songs they rank as best, second-best, third-best and fourth-best.
+These songs will receive 12, 7, 4 and 1 point(s).

 Once artist voting is complete, the total votes awarded by the audience to each act are announced from the bottom of the scoreboard upwards.
 In similar song contests where this voting format is used, this produces a suspenseful and exciting show.
 Full tiebreakers exist to produce a definitive result, which will be explained before the vote reveal begins.